If you employ less than 50 staff you could be entitled to £1k grant when you employ an apprentice aged 16-18

 It has never been more

 cost-effective to hire an apprentice.
-The Government is investing £1.5 billion into apprenticeships and there is an array of funding and incentives.
+The Government is investing £1.5 billion into apprenticeships and there are employer incentives available.

 How to hire an Apprentice?

-Fill out our enquiry form below and we will be in touch.
+Fill out our form below and we will keep you in touch.